Geo-location routing

 To exclude CN-hosted vendors but allow everything else:

 vendor_restrictions also supports per-vendor allowed_vendors and ignored_vendors lists for cases where region buckets are too coarse.
-Vendor slugs must match an active vendor - Gateway validates the list on save and rejects unknown slugs.
+Vendor slugs must match an active vendor.
+Gateway validates the list on save and rejects unknown slugs.

-Use vendor-level lists when you need finer control than a region bucket gives you - for example, “allow EU vendors but exclude one specific EU vendor whose new sub-processor list hasn’t been approved yet.”
+Use vendor-level lists when you need finer control than a region bucket gives you.
+For example, “allow EU vendors but exclude one specific EU vendor whose new sub-processor list hasn’t been approved yet.”

 Geo-location routing runs before routing policies and after the customer blocklist check: